dlab-berkeley/DIGHUM101-2022/Notebooks/Week4/4-1_BashGit.md

 5. Type **git pull** to ensure you have the latest remote version of the repository

 ### 2. Before you create your own repository, familiarize yourself with the basic workflow jargons!

-### Fork → Clone → Pull → Stage → Commit → Push → Pull request → Merge
+### Fork → Clone → Pull → Stage/Add → Commit → Push → Pull request → Merge

+A fork creates a completely independent copy of Git repository.
+In contrast to a fork, a Git clone creates a linked copy that will continue to synchronize with the target repository

-**Fork:** A copy of a repository; you can experiment freely without affecting the original repository.
+**Fork:** An *independent copy* of a repository; you can experiment freely without affecting the original repository.
 You can fork a repository to make proposed changes.

-**Clone:** Download an existing Git repository to your local computer, while the original still lives on the remote server.

-**Pull:** synchronize your local repository with changes in the central upstream repo (even though it is cloned from the origin) ... (and pushed to the fork!)

-> NOTE: The **Origin** is the URL of the upstream repopsitory, but the **Upstream** is the maintainer's repository; once cloned, the origin becomes wherever it was cloned from.

-**Stage:** Designate altered files to be included in the next commit.
+**Clone:** A *linked copy* of a repository that will continue to synchronize with the target repository.

+**Pull:** Fetch and download content from a remote repository and immediately update the local repository to match that content.

+**Stage/Add:** Add your modified files to the queue to be committed later.
+Files are not committed.

-**Commit:** Revisions to a file/set of files that creates a unique ID of those changes ("hash") to track changes that are pushed.
+**Commit:** Capturing the state of a project, including all the files that have been added/altered/deleted. `Commit` creates a new revision with a unique ID of those changes ("hash").
+If you do not add any files, git will not commit anything.

 **Push:** Send your committed local changes to a remote repository.

 **Pull request:** A way to communicate changes you wish to make to a repository, used to facilitate discussion with collaborators and additional commits before it is merged into the master branch.

 **Merge:** Turning a pull request's changes into a single commit and merged into the master branch.

 ### 3. Simplifying this process in five steps: